 Eligibility for deceased donor kidney transplant wait-listing in Australia now requires that potential kidney transplant candidates have a high likelihood of significant benefit from kidney transplantation.
-A significant risk of death post-transplant, complications (e.g. from heart disease, vascular disease, cancer, infection) or general frailty would be a contraindication to kidney transplantation.
-This risk-benefit assessment is a clinical decision best made by a multidisciplinary team experienced in managing both dialysis and transplant patients.
+Any significant risk of death post-transplant, complications (e.g. from heart disease, vascular disease, cancer, infection) or general frailty would be a contraindication to kidney transplantation.
+This risk-benefit assessment is a clinical decision best made by a local multidisciplinary team experienced in managing both dialysis and transplant patients.

 In New Zealand, an estimated 80% likelihood of survival at five years post-transplantation remains an eligibility requirement for deceased donor kidney transplantation.
 While this may be difficult to determine, New Zealand units use an algorithm to estimate survival probability.
-These calculation tools are also used by other centres around the world and try to predict an individual's post-transplant survival based on various factors.
-These types of tools are being increasingly used to inform the decision-making process regarding eligibility for deceased donor kidney transplantation.
+These calculation tools are also used by other centres around the world to estimate an individual's post-transplant survival based on various factors.
+These types of tools are increasingly being used to inform the decision-making process regarding eligibility for deceased donor kidney transplantation.

 To ensure the best use of kidneys from deceased donors, it is important to try to maximise the benefit to the whole community from this scarce and valuable resource.
-In several international programmes, donor kidneys with greater estimated survival are preferentially allocated to recipients predicted to have a longer life-expectancy after transplantation; donor kidneys with shorter estimated survival are preferentially allocated to recipients predicted to have a shorter life expectancy.
+In several international programs, donor kidneys with greater estimated survival are preferentially allocated to recipients predicted to have a longer life-expectancy after transplantation; donor kidneys with shorter estimated survival are preferentially allocated to recipients predicted to have a shorter life expectancy.
 Acceptance of a kidney with shorted estimated survival is often with the expectation of a shorter waiting time.
 The goal of so-called "survival matching" is to optimise graft survival from a wide range of donors, while giving a wide range of people on dialysis the opportunity to benefit from transplantation.
-At present, Australia is working to adopt a survival-matching approach, and algorithms will likely gradually change to incorporate this in the near future.
+As of May 2021, the principle of "survival matching" has been introduced to the kidney matching algorithms in Australia.
+This is likely to be developed further in the future.